 Pickleball is hard on your feet and ankles for specific reasons:

 Quick-response cushioning — Pickleball involves bursts of acceleration and abrupt stops.
 You need cushioning that's responsive without being so soft it collapses under lateral load.
+The thick foam in modern running shoes is actively bad for court play — it feels unstable when moving sideways.

 1. Best Overall: Dedicated Pickleball Shoes